 where $V_{\rm Kron} \in C^n$ defines nodal voltages of a Kron-based reduced network.
-The goal of this manuscript is, therefore, to select nodal assignment matrix $A$ that maximizes the number of reduced \textit{children-nodes}, balanced against how well the selected super-nodes represent their respective children-nodes.
+The goal of this manuscript is, therefore, to select a nodal assignment matrix $A$ that maximizes the number of reduced \textit{children-nodes}, balanced against how accurately the selected super-nodes represent their respective children-nodes.